Mirjam Schmidt: Life

 Mirjam Schmidt studied art history, history and pedagogy in Munich (1998-2004) and Frankfurt am Main (2004-2007) and graduated with a master's degree.
-After working as assistant and gallery director at the Voges Gallery in Frankfurt am Main, she joined Meixner Schlüter Wendt Architekten in 2010 as a management assistant, where she was also responsible for press and public relations.
+After working as an assistant and gallery director at the Voges Gallery in Frankfurt am Main, she joined Meixner Schlüter Wendt Architekten in 2010 as a management assistant, where she was also responsible for press and public relations.
 From 2013 to 2018, Mirjam Schmidt was personal assistant to Christoph Mäckler and head of communications at the German Institute of Urban Design in Frankfurt am Main.
-Most recently, she worked as a consultant for the City of Frankfurt am Main, where she is responsible in Department III Human Resources and Health.
+Most recently, she worked as a consultant for the City of Frankfurt am Main, where she is responsible for Department III Human Resources and Health.

-She is a member of Alliance 90/The Greens since 2016.
-In the 2018 Hessian state election, she became a members of the Hesse state parliament.
+She has been a member of Alliance 90/The Greens since 2016.
+In the 2018 Hessian state election, she became a member of the Hesse state parliament.
 She ran in the electoral district Frankfurt am Main IV and achieved a result of 10,647 votes (25.7%) there.
 She entered the state parliament via her party's state list.